by Freddy Tran Nager, Founder of Atomic Tango; photo courtesy of MarcyVeryMuch.com…

 There’s that meaningless “partner” pitch.
 And I couldn’t help but reply to them, “All I read in your email was ‘we jargon jargon jargon, in order to jargon jargon jargon, so we can jargon jargon jargon with you.’”

 Despite this overt dis, the guy emailed me back to set up a phone call.

 Now I could rant about bad marketing all day, but ultimately here’s what I want to know:

 Who responds to these guys and gives them money?

-Like with illegal drugs, as long as there are users, there will always be skeezy guys hiding in alleys and inboxes whispering, “Hey buddy, want to partner on some digital?”
+Like with illegal drugs, as long as there are users, there will be skeezy pushers hiding in alleys and inboxes whispering, “Hey buddy, want to partner on some digital?”